It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

 Also, as the Membership Company does not have to be governed by “Organization of the Company” such as general shareholders meeting, director, its internal process will be simple.

-Don’t you think the Membership Company is suitable to a Personal Company or joint venture with close group?
+Don’t you think the Membership Company is suitable for a Personal Company or joint venture with a close group?

 Features of each Member Company are as below.

 All Members owe unlimited liability.

 It means that all Members have to secure the creditors’ repayment of the Company’s liability beyond their capital contribution (they may have to sell their own personal property for the sake of the Company).

 When you are the only member of the Company, you are not secured as it is almost the same to a sole proprietor.

 Having Members with sound financial resources may be good for the enhancement of the Company’s solvency.
 However, as Members of Goumei Kaisha owe joint and several liability, once a Member repay for the sake of the Company, other Members need to repay to the Member in accordance with respective liability amounts.
 Goumei Kaisha cannot be formed without mutual trust among the Members.